Things has a lovely design, but I don’t agree with its default “Add To-Do” shortcut.

 - Type your task (e.g., “Buy new contact lenses”).

-- Choose where it should go: Inbox or Today.
+- Choose where it should go: Inbox, Today, or Evening.

 - The shortcut runs, and the task appears in Things in the background.